AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

    ![TFA settings](./assets/commerce-account-2fa-manage.png)<!-- zoom -->

-1. Select **Change Recovery Email** to change the Recovery Email on file for your account.
+1. Select **Change Recovery Email** to change the recovery email on file for your account.

 1. Enter the **[!UICONTROL Verification Code]** sent to your email and select **[!UICONTROL Verify Code]** to continue.